jmarsico/rsma2018/logistics/attendance.md

 ## Attendance

 Plain and simple, you should be in every class.
 You shouldn't expect to receive a passing grade without regular attendance.
-More than three _unexcused_ absenses means you will fail the course unless appropriate documentation is provided.
+More than three _unexcused_ absenses will result in a failing grade unless appropriate documentation is provided.

 There's a difference between _excused_ and _unexcused_ absenses.
 In most cases where you give some prompt or early notice, it's considered an excused absense.